isse-ahmed/WifiCar/README.md

-Wifi Car built with Arduino using python
+Wifi Car built with Raspberry PI  using Python